ElahehGolrokh/data-science-salary-range/README.md

 ---

-## 🎯 Takeaway
+## ⚖️ License

-This project demonstrates **end-to-end ML workflow** and practical data science skills, including deployment through a client-facing Gradio app — suitable for a portfolio showcase.
+This project is licensed under the **MIT License** – you are free to use, modify, and distribute it.

+---